-Grass groundcover PFC has declined across all vegetation communities, when comparing to the baseline surveys in 2015 (Plate 5).
-Increases have been observed in 2022 within three of the communities and the other two communities still showing a decline.
-This is unlikely to be the result of any direct or indirect impacts of quarry operations, instead is more likely a combination of natural variability and increasing competition from shrub/mid-storey species as well as a small level of variability expected between surveyors.
-Additionally, non-grass groundcover, appears to be recovering despite a substantial decrease in 2020 (Plate 6).
+Grass cover across all communities has significantly decreased since monitoring began in 2015, with the largest decline occurring over the 2018-2020 period.
+In recent years the PFC for this stratum has stabilized, though remains well below pre-mine operation values (Plate 5).
+This is unlikely to be the result of any direct or indirect impacts of quarry operations, instead is more likely from increasing competition from shrub/mid-story species as well as a small level of variability expected between surveyors.
+Additionally, non-grass groundcover, appears to be recovering despite a substantial decrease in 2020 and is approaching pre-mine operation values (Plate 6).

-Plate 2 Mean Canopy Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 2: Mean Canopy Projected Foliage Cover (%) by vegetation community (2015-2023)

-Plate 3 Mean Mid-storey Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 3: Mean Mid-storey Projected Foliage Cover (%) by vegetation community (2015-2023)

-Plate 4 Mean Shrub Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 4: Mean Shrub Projected Foliage Cover (%) by vegetation community (2015-2023)

-Plate 5 Mean Ground (Grass) Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 5: Mean Ground (Grass) Projected Foliage Cover (%) by vegetation community (2015-2023)

-Plate 6: Mean Ground (Other) Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 6: Mean Ground (Other) Projected Foliage Cover (%) by vegetation community (2015-2023)

-Plate 7: Mean Exotics Projected Foliage Cover (%) by vegetation community (2015-2022)
+Plate 7: Mean Exotics Projected Foliage Cover (%) by vegetation community (2015-2023)